ibhagwan/fzf-lua/README.md

     -- cmd            = "rg --vimgrep",
     grep_opts         = "--binary-files=without-match --line-number --recursive --color=auto --perl-regexp -e",
     rg_opts           = "--column --line-number --no-heading --color=always --smart-case --max-columns=4096 -e",
+    -- Uncomment to use the rg config file `$RIPGREPC_CONFIG_FILE` -- RIPGREP_CONFIG_PATH = vim.env.RIPGREP_CONFIG_PATH
+    --
-    -- set to 'true' to always parse globs in both 'grep' and 'live_grep' -- search strings will be split using the 'glob_separator' and translated -- to '--iglob=' arguments, requires 'rg'
+    -- Set to 'true' to always parse globs in both 'grep' and 'live_grep' -- search strings will be split using the 'glob_separator' and translated -- to '--iglob=' arguments, requires 'rg'
     -- can still be used when 'false' by calling 'live_grep_glob' directly